 The mission of the Comal County Jr. Livestock Show Association is to promote the agricultural life by providing the youth of Comal County with a venue to show and sell their livestock projects.
 Through this experience the young people develop life skills: responsibility, competition, financial management and life long commitment to family and friends.

-Fifty-five years ago, two weeks before the Youth Show, Jimmy Rheinlaender and C.A.
+Fifty-six years ago, two weeks before the Youth Show, Jimmy Rheinlaender and C.A.
 "Tex" Ritter got together and decided to form a group to help supervise the sale of the market animals.
 Tex became the first chairman and Helen Steubing, the first treasurer.
 Also helping were Future Farmers of America (FFA) advisors, Leroy Goodson and James Stolte; FFA teacher, Tommy Zipp; and County Extension Agent, Bill Schumann.
 This group became known as the Livestock Auction Committee.

 This committee conceived and initiated a unique method of redistributing the proceeds from the sale, so each exhibitor receives an amount based on the quality of their animal, not the amount bid at the sale.
 This method, know as the "Point System", is still used today.